 The Government is proposing to change laws governing taxis

-Changes to the law governing private hire taxi cabs will put passengers at risk and could lead to an increase in assaults, Ministers have been warned.
+Changes to the law governing private hire taxi cabs will put passengers at risk and could lead to an increase in assaults and lead to people to be in need of more criminal law specialties, Ministers have been warned.

 Easington MP Grahame Morris led calls for a re-think after the Government set out proposals to axe a number regulations governing taxis.

 He said: “There are dangers, not only to the trade, but to the safety of the travelling public.”

 The changes apply to private hire vehicles, also known as minicabs, which must be booked in advance.
 They include allowing taxi firms to contract out bookings, so that customers phoning one firm for a cab might find a car from a different firm turns up outside their door.

 A ban preventing taxi owners from allowing other people to drive their vehicle will also be lifted.

 It means family members and others who do not hold a private hire vehicle licence could potentially drive cabs when they are not being used as a private hire vehicle.